Ancestry.com sinks on slower subscriber growth forecast

 "We believe the diminished impact of the show...will be partially offset by a longer season this year," BMO said in a research note and maintained its "outperform" rating on the stock.

-Ancestry.com shares fell to $23.06, their lowest since Jan.
-4, after which they had received a boost when Ancestry came out with a strong revenue outlook for 2012.
-[ID:nL3E8C5ID6]
+Ancestry.com shares fell to $23.06, their lowest since January 4, after which they had received a boost when Ancestry came out with a strong revenue outlook for 2012.

 More than 2 million shares changed hands by 10.35 ET, nearly twice their normal volumes.